-- establishment of temporary facilities required for construction activities (e.g. offices, lay down areas, communications infrastructure); - construction of the mine infrastructure area including the offices, workshops, warehouse, laboratory and amenities buildings, fuel storage areas, potable water treatment plant and car parking facilities; - construction of the tailings storage facility; - construction of water management infrastructure including the raw water dam, water storage dam and sediment dams; - construction and operation of the concrete batch plant; - development of gravel and clay borrow pits; - installation of appropriate fencing and barriers for public safety and security for mining and construction; and - other associated minor infrastructure, plant, equipment and activities. - development and operation of the accommodation camp (Figure 2); - installation of the borefields and water pipeline (Figures 1 and 3); and - road upgrades (Figure 4).
+- construction of the mine infrastructure area including the offices, workshops, warehouse, laboratory and amenities buildings, fuel storage areas, potable water treatment plant and car parking facilities; - construction of the tailings storage facility and evaporation pond; - construction of water management infrastructure including the raw water dam, water storage dam and sediment dams; - construction and operation of the concrete batch plant; - development of gravel and clay borrow pits (including blasting and crushing); - installation of appropriate fencing and barriers for public safety and security for mining and construction; and - other associated minor infrastructure, plant, equipment and activities. - development and operation of the accommodation camp (Figure 2); - development and operation of the borefields, surface water extraction infrastructure and water pipeline1 (Figures 1 and 3); and - road upgrades (Figure 4).